Rafbillpc/BaltosPuzzle/README.md

 In principle, this method could be used to learn more complicated non-linear heuristic functions.
 However, one of the reasons is works well in the linear case is that $`W^T X_1 - W^T X_2 = W^T (X_1 - X_2)`$,
-and states at the same level of beam search are typically very similar, so $`X_1 - X_2`$ has few non-zero components.
+and states at the same level of beam search are usually very similar, so $`X_1 - X_2`$ has few non-zero components.
 Thus each training sample only affects a small number of weights.